-- the sampling program is waiting to be reset after completing normally, being manually stopped, or failing to determine the position of the sequential-sampling turntable; - sampling has been suspended because the float input circuit is open, as discussed below (this will also be indicated by displaying a fault icon along the right edge of the screen); - the most recent sample cycle failed to determine the sampling chamber's tare weight, or failed to collect at least 60 percent of the specified sample volume; or - the storage compartment has been above its intended temperature for at least 30 minutes (this will also be indicated by displaying a °C icon along the right edge of the screen).
+- the sampling program is waiting to be reset after completing normally, being manually stopped, or failing to determine the position of the sequential-sampling turntable; - sampling has been suspended because the float input circuit is open, as discussed below (this will also be indicated by displaying a fault icon along the right edge of the screen); - the most recent sample cycle failed to reach the liquid-sensor electrodes, failed sample (recycle). - the storage compartment has been above its intended temperature for at least 30 minutes (this will also be indicated by displaying a °C icon along the right edge of the screen). - Indexing Error the sequential table is not turning or it cannot find the proper bottle location.